-The TLEF is financed entirely by a portion of tuition fees paid by undergraduate and graduate students to UBC Vancouver.
-The Board of Governors adopted the principles behind the criteria elaborated below when they approved tuition fee increases in the early 1990s.
+The TLEF is financed by a portion of tuition fees paid by undergraduate and graduate students to UBC Vancouver.
+When the Board of Governors approved tuition fee increases in the early 1990s, it was resolved that the Teaching and Learning Enhancement Fund would be established based on the five principles elaborated below.

 Essential Elements for Approval